 Before building your dog run, you also need to consider a few things.

-Consider the size, shape, and garden area you are willing to give up, as these will all dictate how you will build your dog run.
+When coming up with ideas for a new dog run, you’ll need to figure out if you’ll need to do any new landscaping or add a fence.
+Consider the size, shape, and garden area you are willing to give up, as these will dictate how you will build your dog’s run.

 Or, if you use gravel cover, then this may get too hot on your dog’s feet in the summer, so you will need to provide a space where they can get away from the hot gravel.